-To follow the reef’s edge you should keep to the left side of the reef.
-Many turtles, nursery sharks and larger bar fountains are at home here.
+The best way to dive this reef is to follow the edge on the left side of the reef.
+Many turtles, nurse sharks and species of large grouper are at home here.

-With a trained eye, you can always find crawfish, octopus or even the coral shrimp fish.
-In the sandy sections, there are often American hollyhocks or sea urchins.
+With a trained eye, you can always find lobster, octopus or even the splendid toadfish.
+Southern stingrays and sea urchins are often found in the sandy sections.

-Paso del Cedral is one of the dive sites that can be dived in several variations.
-On the one hand there is the Dropoff which is very similar to that of the Santa Rosa reef, on the other hand you can also dive the inner reef here.
+Paso del Cedral is one of the dive sites that you can dive in several ways.
+For a deeper dive, there is the steep wall that is very similar to Santa Rosa Reef.
+Another option is to dive the shallower inner reef.

-The current here is moderate to strong, which gives us a lot of marine life.
+The current here is moderate to strong, as is often the case when diving on Cozumel, but this gives us a lot of marine life to see.

-Many lobsters and king crabs also feel at home here.
-With a bit of luck, you´ll be surprised by an eagle ray or a nurse shark.
+Many crabs and lobsters also feel at home here.
+With a bit of luck, you´ll be surprised by an eagle ray or nurse shark while diving